 Older people without adequate social connections have an increased risk of poorer mental health and well-being, negatively impacting on their physical health and use of health services.
-So we believe that social isolation and loneliness of older people in our area as particularly significant.
+We believe that social isolation and loneliness of older people in our area as particularly significant.

 In response to this, we are working in partnership with the Australian College of Mental Health Nurses, to design and deliver a two-year pilot project focusing on sustainable ways to increase the social connectedness of older Australians who are assessed by their primary healthcare professional as having, or being at high risk of, mental health and health conditions that are associated with social isolation and/or loneliness.

-Our community development worker has been engaging with local services to map the existing formal and informal supports to develop a new online directory to be launched in October.
+Our community development worker has been engaging with local services to map the existing formal and informal supports to develop a new online directory now available www.myhealthconnector.com.au.

-An Expression of Interest will soon be made available to pilot Health Connectors in three GP practices in the Hawkesbury.
-Community Connector training will be an additional opportunity for people in the community to be involved to support this initiative.
+People at risk of or who are socially isolated will soon be able to access support from a Health Connector based in a GP practice in the Hawkesbury.
+Community Connector training will also be available for people in the community to be involved to support this initiative.

 To find out more contact Liz Murphy, Project Officer on 4708 8100 or contact us online.